How Can an Occupational Therapist Support Students in the Classroom?

 What is Occupational Therapy?

 “Occupations” refer to daily activities that students need to perform in the classroom, like playing, learning, socializing, and hygiene.
-By addressing the physical, cognitive, psychosocial, and sensory components that are limiting a student from performing daily activities (or occupations), occupational therapists can improve a student’s ability to participate in:
+By addressing the physical, cognitive, psychosocial, and sensory components that are limiting a student from performing daily activities, occupational therapists can improve a student’s ability to participate in their education.

-OT also improves a student’s ability to perform Activities of Daily Living (ADLs) that are vital to the classroom, like personal hygiene (washing hands), putting away classroom supplies and materials, and eating.
+OT also improves a student’s ability to perform Activities of Daily Living (ADLs) that are vital to the classroom, like personal hygiene, putting away classroom supplies and materials, and eating.

 Adding an OT to Your Related Services Team